CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 Alongside the story, it can help to add in a snippet of code which exemplifies a problem, new functionality, or a potential adjacent / similar solution.
 As a general principle, __be as specific as you can without going overboard__.
 Include things like programming language version, operating system, and other system dependencies that might be related.

 Once you have a good written description of the need, be sure to submit it where it can be seen by the relevant development community.
 For GitHub-based work, this is usually a GitHub Issue, but can also entail discussion board posts to gather buy-in or consensus before proceeding.
+In addition to the specifics outlined above, also recall the [learning mindset and Bernard Meltzer's self-checks](#embrace-a-learning-mindset), taking time to acknowledge especially the potential challenges and already attempted solutions associated with the description (conveying kindness throughout).

 ### What Happens After You Submit a Bug or Feature Report?